 Photographers can enjoy photographing these birds all day long taking advantage of the ever changing light from dusk til dawn.
 The warm glow of the sunsetting sky illuminates these white feathered birds in an incredible display of warm colored tones.
 Moonlit pictures including those of geese flying through a full moon are a great challenge and worth scheduling a nightly visit.

 Predators such as birds of prey, red fox or coyotes can set a panic at anytime and the geese can lift in a massive wave flying above the reservoir in a circular pattern, creating a tornado of geese!
-(SEE VIDEO BELOW) For the excited observer it’s important to remember a few simple rules.
+(SEE VIDEO ABOVE) For the excited observer it’s important to remember a few simple rules.

 - When looking up at Geese keep mouth closed at all times.
 (Geese are birds and birds poop!)

 - Wait until the day after you visit the reservoir to wash your car.
 (Geese are birds and birds poop!)

 - Wear old or easy to clean clothing.
 (Geese are birds and birds poop!)